Overview

 }

-const { data } = await client . get ( `/threads/ ${ threadId } ` );
+const { data : thread } = await client . get ( `/threads/ ${ threadId } ` );

 cache . set ( threadId , {

-data: data . thread ,
+data: thread ,

 expiry: Date . now () + 60000 // 1 minute cache